boyrazcan33/BankPaymentAnalytics/README.md

 # Payment Analytics & Consolidated Payment System

 ## Overview
-A data analytics project using PostgreSQL to analyze loan repayment patterns and develop a consolidated payment solution for customers with multiple financial contracts.
-This project includes both data generation scripts and SQL queries for analyzing payment behavior.
+A PostgreSQL data analytics project for analyzing banking customer behavior and product performance.
+Features SQL queries for payment pattern analysis and a consolidated payment solution for customers with multiple contracts.
+Includes both data generation scripts and analytical queries with business insights.

 ## Project Purpose
 This project demonstrates how to: